sipablorhuam/Dynatrace-Generic-Execution-Plugin/README.md

 the `group` property allows for separating timeseries for different topics into their own tab within the Tenant UI.
 Adding a timeseries to a chart requires an additional entry within the `series` array, whe the property `key` is the property that refers to the unique identifier defined within the `metric ` section.
 The properties `displayname`, `aggregation`, `seriestype`, `stacked` and `color` may get omitted and will have default values if not specified.

+## Visualization within your Tenant Web UI
+The type of entity this plugin is collecting data for are hosts.
+Therefore you need to navigate to the Details page of the host it is installed on.
+A click on the Elipsis as seen on this screenshot reveals the menu entry `Plugin Metrics`.
 ![Menu](/images/menu.png)
 ![Chart](/images/chart.png)